schulle4u/yellow-extensions-schulle4u/spoiler/README.md

 Here is some more text.
 ```

+## Acknowledgements

+Thanks to Mark for code contributions and additional feedback!

 ## Installation

 [Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/spoiler.zip) and copy ZIP file into your `system/extensions` folder.
 [Learn more about extensions](https://github.com/annaesvensson/yellow-update).